frederic-perez/AmE-dictionary/data/idioms.md

 __cheesy__ _adj informal_ :five: Something cheap-looking and in poor taste.
 Cheap and of low quality. _Cheesy motel rooms._ _I wouldn’t live in a cheesy place like this if I could afford better._
 __Chekhov’s gun__ /chek-ofs GUHN/ [:scroll: After the playwright and doctor Anton Chekhov (1860-1904) who espoused this principle] __1__ The literary principle that if an element is introduced in a story, it must be shown to have a purpose. __2__ An element introduced in a story that is revealed to have a purpose later on.
 __cherry on top__
+__cherry pop__ The term “cherry pop” is a slang expression that refers to a girl losing her virginity.
 __chew on something__
 __chew out__ _slang_ To scold or berate one harshly or angrily.
 A noun or pronoun can be used between “chew” and “out.” _The boss is totally going to chew us out if he hears that we lost that big client._
 __chew the fat__ To chat or gossip.